-What is active travel?
-Simply put, it involves using your body to make the journey.
-It’s an important part of leading a healthier lifestyle and decarbonising city transport, and the UK government has set out a cycling and walking plan for England to support this.
-So what are some of the benefits and why should you take part?
+Simply put, active travel involves using your body to make the journey.
+It’s an important part of leading a healthier lifestyle and can also help to decarbonise transport systems in towns and cities.
+The UK Government has even set out a cycling and walking plan for England to support this.
+So, what are some of the benefits and why should you take part?

-Walking is an easy way to stay healthy and even easier to fit into your lifestyle.
-Try walking to local shops instead of driving, circling the block after work, taking the stairs instead of the lift, doing regular walks with a friend, or getting off public transport a stop early.
+Walking is an easy way to stay healthy and even easier to fit into your lifestyle – and it’s something that we can all do safely during lockdown.
+Try walking to the shops instead of driving, taking the stairs instead of the lift if you live in a block of flats, doing socially distanced walks with a friend, or getting off public transport a stop early.

-- finding new places – by exploring your local area, you might find shortcuts, new sights and sounds or maybe even a new favourite walk through nature
+- Finding new places – by exploring your local area, you might find shortcuts, new sights and sounds or maybe even a new favourite walk through nature.

-- improved health benefits – just 30 minutes of walking a day can increase your heart and lung fitness, while reducing risk of chronic and cardio-vascular disease
+- Improved health benefits – just 30 minutes of walking a day can increase your heart and lung fitness, while reducing risk of chronic and cardiovascular disease.

-- a fitter body – walking is a low impact exercise, good for your joints and alleviating joint pain, and even better for losing weight and improving muscles
+- A fitter body – walking is a low impact exercise, good for your joints and alleviating joint pain, and even better for losing weight and improving muscles.

 As you can imagine, there are many benefits to picking up a pair of wheels, which aren’t just about reducing carbon emissions.
 Sophie, assistant programme manager at Energy Saving Trust, says: “I enjoy the effort vs reward ration of uphill/downhill – there’s no greater feeling than conquering a hill and then zooming down it at the end with the wind in your hair.”

-Some of the other benefits that come from cycling are:
+Other benefits that come from cycling include:

 Make an adventure out of it